Our Core Values

 In Person Worship

 We are worshipping in person!
-Masks are required at all services.
+Masks are optional at all services.
 Come join us as we sing, pray, and encounter God together.
 Check out this map to help you find your way around the inside of our building.

 We have integral members of our community who join us virtually from all across the world.
 We also hope this can be a resource for the mornings you are out of town or just can’t make it to church.
 Stream our services live on our website, Facebook, or YouTube.